-Gulf unallocated water release (Gilbert and Cloncurry Rivers)
+Gulf unallocated water release (Gilbert, Norman, Leichhardt and Nicholson rivers)

-Read the terms of sale and the information below.
-Then use the online form to apply.
-Applications will be accepted until all the water is sold—details of remaining water are provided below.
+Applications will be accepted until all the water is allocated.
+Details of the available water are provided below.

-The water is being made available in specified lots.
+The water is being made available up to the volumetric limits listed in the table below.

 Considerations when selecting a payment plan